Ale9806/open_clip_with_biomedica/README.md

-# 5. Train your model
+# 5. Train Custom CLIP using Biomedica

 To train CLIP-style models using a webdataset locally (e.g. biomedica_webdataset), first download the dataset locally.
 Then run the following commands:

-## 5.A Training using webdataset without streaming
+## 5.A Training CLIP using webdataset without streaming

 A SlURM-ready script is already provided at: [train clip](https://github.com/Ale9806/open_clip/blob/main/src/train_clip_w_local_data.sh)